 Notice what was happening here.
 Asa was using every means within his power possible.
 He did not rely on his feelings.
 No matter what God was going to choose to do in his situation, the king had utilized every resource and ounce of wisdom he possessed to participate in the event.
 Asa did not shrink back in fear or discouragement.
 This man did not stay out of the battle because it was hopeless from the get-go.
 He went out.

-He cried out.
+Instead of feeling defeated, He cried out.

 Once Asa had been faithful and bold in his going forward, he did not hesitate to make it know where the victory would lie if it came.
 God and God alone would bring it, regardless of his feelings or how large his army was or how strong they proved to be in battle.
 It was the Lord’s name that was at stake, not his own glory as the king.

-He took courage.
+Instead of feeling defeated, He took courage.

 After the victory, God was not finished dealing with the king.
 This was a hope-extending experience that stretched beyond the results of one single event.